 In mathematics, symmetry is the art of balance and beauty hidden in shapes.
-Symmetry teaches us that even in geometry, balance brings harmony.
+Symmetry helps us create neat and accurate figures.
 We find many objects around us in various forms.
 The sun, nature, stars, moon, birds, and humans are all a part of this beautiful universe.
-We as humans tend to analyse these objects with our eyes and find some similar patterns in them.
-We observe that certain patterns are repeated in some figures, such as flowers, bees, etc. This is known as symmetry.
-This article contains the step-by-step NCERT Solutions for class 6 Maths for all the exercise questions in this chapter on symmetry.
+We, as humans, tend to analyse these objects with our eyes and find similar patterns in them.
+We observe that certain patterns are repeated in some figures, such as flowers and bees.
+This is known as symmetry.
+In NCERT Class 6 Chapter 9 Symmetry, students will learn about all these topics.
+These NCERT Solutions are trustworthy and reliable, as they are created by subject matter experts at Careers360, making them an essential resource for exam preparation.

-In the chapter of symmetry, math shows how a simple reflection creates beauty.
-These solutions help students understand the concept in a better and practical way.
-This article on the NCERT Solutions for this chapter is an important study resource that helps the students understand various topics like symmetry, lines of symmetry, rotational symmetry, reflection, etc. Students can refer to the NCERT Solutions for Class 6 to practice more problems during exam preparation.
+Symmetry helps us understand patterns in nature.
+These NCERT solutions help students understand this concept in a better and practical way.
+These NCERT Solutions for Class 6 Maths are a crucial study resource that helps students understand various topics, including symmetry, lines of symmetry, rotational symmetry, and reflection.
+Students can refer to the NCERT Solutions for Class 6 to practice more problems during exam preparation.
+For detailed solutions, complete syllabus notes, and a free PDF download, refer to this NCERT article.

 Question 1: Do you see any line of symmetry in the figures at the start of the chapter?
 What about in the picture of the cloud?